 Worth getting out of bed for

 Riad de Tarabel is in the Medina, so in a few steps you can barter for treasures in the kaleidoscopic souk, then snack on pigeon pie from a stall in the Jemaa el-Fna, amid acrobats and belly-dancers.
 For a bit of calming green space, pop on over to Jardin Majorelle, a wonderland of greens, blues, and yellows bequeathed to Marrakech by Yves Saint Laurent – head in as early as you can to avoid the daily crowds.
 And to find out more about the designer's time in the country, there's a museum dedicated to him.
 Over the road, 33 Rue Majorelle sells a stylist-curated collection of local art, and designer accessories, and is connected to the Kaowa juice bar.
 For more cultural sustenance, MACAAL (Musée d'Art Contemporain Africain Al Maaden) showcases the country's most exciting modern art.

-The roof terrace of Café des Epices in the spice souk is popular with the young, arty Marrakech crowd.
+The roof terrace of Café des Epices in the spice souk is popular with the young, arty Marrakech crowd, as is their sister eatery La Kilim, with their laidback spin on Morrocan Modernity.
 The no-frills, souk-side eatery Chez Chegrouni (+212 (0) 246 54761) offers classic dishes of skewered meat, lamb and plum tagine, and fluffy aromatic couscous at fabulous prices in Unesco-listed square Jemaa el-Fna.
 They don’t take reservations so join the queue to devour hearty portions of traditional Moroccan fare.
 There’s no better spot for a mid-souk stop-off than Café Arabe.
 Ask for a rooftop table and admire the mountain views.